totalspectrum/spin2cpp/doc/general.md

 ### LUT

-The first part of LUT memory (from $200 to $300) is used for any functions explicitly placed into LUT.
+The first 16 registers of LUT memory (from $200 to $20f) is left free for use by user PASM code, e.g. for the streamer.
+The remainder of the first half of LUT memory (from $210 to $300) is used for any functions explicitly placed into LUT.
 The LUT memory from $300 to $400 (the second half of LUT) is used for internal purposes.

 ## Optimizations